kayac/ecspresso/README.md

 2019/10/12 01:31:48 myservice/default save config to config.yaml
 ```

-`ecspresso init` creates config, service/task definition files.
-Let me see gererated files config.yaml, ecs-service-def.json and ecs-task-def.json.
+Let me see the generated files config.yaml, ecs-service-def.json, and ecs-task-def.json.

-And then, You already can deploy the service by ecspresso!
+And then, you already can deploy the service by ecspresso!

 ```console
 $ ecspresso deploy --config config.yaml